WellsWu4621/README-generator/README.md

   Licensed under [MIT](./LICENSE)

   ## Contributing:
   This was a solo project by Wells Wu.
-Dependencies required: npm Inquirer and FS.
+Dependencies required: npm Inquirer and FS, and path.
 Code based of off instructor Quinton Fults' example

   ## Tests:
   Creating a README for this program.
 The README provided on the GitHub was made via this program.